Why can't I connect to an endpoint service from my interface endpoint in an Amazon VPC?

 I can't connect to an endpoint service from my Amazon Virtual Private Cloud (Amazon VPC) interface endpoint using AWS PrivateLink.
 How do I determine what's preventing me from making this connection?

 Endpoint connection state

 The endpoint connection must be in the Available state.
-If the connection to the endpoint service is in the Pending or Rejected state, any connection sent by the Network Load Balancer from the interface endpoint times out.
+If the endpoint connection is in the Pending or Rejected state, any connection sent to the Network Load Balancer from the interface endpoint times out.
 You might need to:

 - Grant a service consumer the permissions to create an interface endpoint to the service.

 - Request that the endpoint service provider accepts the endpoint connection request to activate the connection.
 By default, connection requests must be manually accepted.
 However, the service provider can configure acceptance settings so that any connection requests are automatically accepted.

 Network Load Balancer response

 You can simulate the request from an instance in the same VPC as the Network Load Balancer.
 If you don't get the expected response, troubleshoot your network load balancer.

 Network Load Balancer listener port